Ay-slim/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles: Long format listing of files in the current directory

 4-listmorefiles: Lists all files and directories with their details including hidden

+5-listfilesdigitonly: Lists all files and dirs in long format with user and group ids displayed numerically